xing-angela/split_estimation/README.md

 # Split Estimation
 This repo contains the code for calculating the angle of splits given an image of a gymnast.
-The repo implements the FastPose model from [AlphaPose](https://github.com/MVIG-SJTU/AlphaPose) and the [UniPose](https://github.com/bmartacho/UniPose) model (does not work lol).
+The repo implements the FastPose model from [AlphaPose](https://github.com/MVIG-SJTU/AlphaPose).

 ## Environment Requirements
 I used a Python environment with CUDA 11.8 and Pytorch 2.1.0.